ilbonte/recursive-string-calculator/README.md

+The work in this repo is done by @christian-fei

 # String Calculator Kata
 The following is a TDD Kata, an exercise in coding, refactoring and test-first, that you should apply daily for at least 15-30 minutes.